-Recipe Herewith
+\Recipe Herewith

-In general the directions for making hash are the same; that is, you run the ingredients through the food chopper (if you prefer moist hash use the fine knife, otherwise the medium), add the dry seasonings and mix well, adding the liquid (or beaten egg, in one recipe) last.
-You have your choice of cooking a pan of water.
-When the hash is at all the Schrafft Restaurants here
+In general the directions for making hash are the same: that is, you run the ingredients through the food chopper (if you prefer moist hash use the fine knife, otherwise the medium), add the dry seasonings and mix well, adding the liquid (or beaten egg, in one recipe) last.
+You have your choice of cooking baste with equal portions of hot water and melted butter.
+Half to three quarters of an hour is the baking time for all these recipes.